 - Speed kills

-- If it’s not safe don’t do it
+- If it’s not safe, don’t do it

 - If it’s not safe, don’t use it

-- Horse play kills
+- Horseplay kills

-- Keep emergency route clear always
+- Keep the emergency route clear always

 - Never overload your extension socket